Market Drayton

-Market Drayton is a market town and electoral ward in north Shropshire, England, close to the Cheshire and Staffordshire borders.
-It is on the River Tern.
+Market Drayton is a market town and civil parish on the banks of the River Tern in Shropshire, England.
+It is close to the Cheshire and Staffordshire borders.
+It is located between the towns of Whitchurch, Wem, Nantwich, Newcastle-under-Lyme, Newport and the city of Stoke on Trent.
+The town is on the Shropshire Union Canal and bypassed by the A53 road.

-Market Drayton is on the Shropshire Union Canal and Regional Cycle Route 75.
-The A53 road by-passes the town, which is between Shrewsbury and Newcastle-under-Lyme.

 History

+Prehistory

+"The Devil's Ring and Finger" is a notable site 3 mi from the town at Mucklestone.
+These are across the county boundary in neighbouring Staffordshire.
+There are also and several Neolithic standing stones.

+Medieval

-Drayton is recorded in the Domesday Book as a manor in the hundred of Hodnet.
+Drayton is recorded in the Domesday Book of 1086 as a manor in the hundred of Hodnet.
 It was held by William Pantulf, Lord of Wem, from Roger de Montgomery, 1st Earl of Shrewsbury.
-Drayton is listed as having a population of 5 households in 1086, putting it in the smallest 20% of settlements recorded.
+Drayton is listed as having five households in 1086, putting it in the smallest 20% of settlements recorded.

 Domesday also lists Tyrley, which was the site of a castle later (52°54′00″N 2°28′45″W).

 In 1245 King Henry III granted a charter for a weekly Wednesday market, giving the town its current name.
 The market is still held every Wednesday.
+To the south-east near the A529 an 18th-century farmhouse stands on the site of Tyrley Castle, which was probably built soon after 1066 and later rebuilt in stone in the 13th century.

 Nearby Blore Heath, in Staffordshire, was the site of a battle in 1459 between the Houses of York and Lancaster during the Wars of the Roses.
+Audley's Cross, Blore Heath is located close by.

+Early Modern

+Rowland Hill of Soulton, the first Protestant Mayor of London, came from a prominent ancient local family which had extensive property in the area.
+He is a possible inspiration for Shakespeare and ran the Geneva Bible translation project.
+He founded the Old Grammar School, in St Mary's Hall, directly to the east of the church in 1555.
+It contains a 16th century bust of him.
+To this day a charity exists in the town to support the education of young people.

+Elizabeth Wriothesley, Countess of Southampton (1572 – 1655) was a daughter of the prominent local Vernon family.
+Her husband was the supposed inspiration of part of Shakespeare's sonnets.
+She was one of the chief ladies-in-waiting to Elizabeth I in the later years of her reign.

+Evidence has recently been found for a skirmish in the English Civil War around 1643.

-The great fire of Drayton destroyed almost 70% of the town in 1651.
-It was started at a bakery owned by D. MacTavish, and quickly spread through the timber buildings.
+The great fire of Drayton damaged more than 50% of the town in 1651.
+It was started at a bakery and quickly spread through the timber buildings.
 The buttercross in the centre of the town still has a bell at the top for people to ring if there was ever another fire.